Is It Okay to Mulch in the Fall?

 Minimize the Effects of Topsoil Erosion

 Soil erosion can be a major problem if you live in a region with harsh winters and heavy winds.
-Mulching can help you to protect your garden against the elements throughout the winter.
+Mulching can help you in preventing soil erosion and protect your garden against the elements throughout the winter.

 Stop the Growth of Persistent Weeds